MattA9K/Clover-boot-GPD-WIN-2-/README.md

 # Clover-boot-GPD-WIN-2
 ### macOS Mojave build for GPD WIN 2 handheld x86 PC

+This is a work in progress for supporting all macOS Mojave drivers on GDP WIN 2 hardware.

 ## Getting Started
   #### 1. BIOS Setup